-Ulrich Kirchhoff is assistant professor and year coordinator at HKU, as well as the founder of ICE – Ideas for Contemporary Environments.
+Ulrich Kirchhoff is associate professor of practice and year coordinator at HKU, as well as the founder of ICE – Ideas for Contemporary Environments.
 He combines academic research and professional practice in his exploration of emergent tower typologies and high density habitats.

 With nearly twenty years of work experience in Asia, he was the head of design at OMA Asia/RAD where he designed several large scale commercial projects (including the first W-Hotel in Asia and the SK Telecom Headquarter and the Jeonju University Campus Centre).

 Ulrich studied Architecture at The University of Arts in Berlin, Germany where he received his Diploma (Dipl.-Ing.
 Arch) in 1999.